SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 * 'Single quoted words' are literal values to be input or observed
 * Bullets - Actions we are instructing the user to take.
 Do this now.
 * Numbered bullets - Unused?
+* Backticks ` are used to wrap text.
+See next.
 * `Highlighted words` (surrounded by backticks) refer to, typically literal, text or elements in the application, that are generally part of the user interface (as opposed to dynamic data being displayed).
-For example they might be on button or field names like "Notice the `Data`, `Tasks` `Favourite` tabs".
+For example they might be on button or field names like "Notice the `Data`, `Tasks`, `Favourite` tabs".
 * Inline quotes - ?? (use "> ")
 > this is an inline quote
-* Tripple-tick blocks - literal examples
+* Triple-tick blocks - use these for literal examples.
+Put 3 backtick marks ``` before the text block and 3 backtick marks after the text.
+This results in the following block in documentation.

 ```
 Some code, or literal example.